Photographer

 I conduct therapeutic photography workshops where the camera becomes more than a tool, it becomes a mirror.

+In these workshops, photography is used as a form of self-expression, self-observation, and gentle exploration of inner worlds.
 Through guided exercises, visual storytelling, and shared reflection, participants are invited to connect with their emotions, personal narratives, and identity in a safe, non-judgmental space.
+It’s not about technical perfection, but about seeing - and being seen - with authenticity.

+Over the years, some of my projects have naturally evolved into book-worthy works combining photography and text in meaningful ways.
 I’d love to publish them, so I’m currently exploring crowdfunding to bring my self-publishing editorial vision to life, while also seeking publishing houses that might resonate with my work.

 La Pecora Edizioni